 We are shading between LLS and LLD and coloring it red thus suggesting the resistivity separation is due to permeability.
 Click OK.

-Check the first Shade checkbox.
+Check the first Shade checkbox, first row.
 Select orange Color in the first row opposite the checked box.
-Click To Left of.
-Select GR.
-Under Value enter 50.
-Under Legend enter CLEAN SAND.
+Click "To Left of" button.
+Select "GR" from the dropdown menu.
+Under Value enter "50".
+Under Legend type "CLEAN SAND".
 Click OK.

 These two shading techniques illustrate a way to convey your ideas to others prior to log analysis.
 You need to know something about the rocks and the log response to the rocks to make this meaningful.
 Note GR Right Scale is now 150 and CALI Right Scale is 11.
 These scale changes assist in the presentation.
 Since there is very little movement on DT perhaps a 100-50 scale would be more appropriate.

 Shade Stratigraphy... can be used to show sand, silt and clay intervals by shading a single curve that relates to stratigraphy and lithology.
-In the example that follows Yellow<35 and Orange<70.
-Coal is defined by 0.0 < RHOB < 2.20 set under Models/Eval Mineral Models/Coal Detection... .
-Shade Between... has been used to shade yellow when RHOB is to the left of NPHIls caused by quartz effect on the 2 logs run on a limestone compatible scale.
+In the example that follows "Stratigraphy Shade" is checked and GR is selected from the dropdown menu.
+Yellow<35 and Orange<70 are entered.
+The "Shade Coal black." checkbox is checked and "Coal Detection 1" checkbox is checked and is defined by 0.0 < RHOB < 2.20.
+Same as set under Models/Eval Mineral Models/Coal Detection... .
+Shade Between... has been used to shade yellow when RHOB is to the left of NPHIls caused by quartz (SAND) effect on the 2 logs run on a limestone compatible scale.
+Results are seen below.

 Section IV: Plots Menu

-Z-axis... menu item allows the user to select measured depth (MDEPTH), a log such as GR or a Calculated Curve such as Rwa to be plotted in the z-axis scaled in either color or numbers from a user determined minimum to maximum value.
+Z-axis... menu item allows the user to select measured depth (MDEPTH), a log such as GR or a Calculated Curve such as Rwa to be plotted in the Z-axis scaled in either color or numbers from a user determined Z-axis minimum to maximum value.
 GR in the Z-axis is often useful.

+Caliper plotted in the Z-axis can identify data affected by hole washouts.
 Tfluid and RHOF may be needed for some plots and later for the evaluation.

 Note the porosity scales for the 3 major lithologies: ss, ls and dolo.
 Total porosity (PHIT) is computed from equi-porosity lines running through the 3 porosity scales.
 Neutron logs are designed to correctly estimate porosity in 100% water saturated limestone.
 The sandstone and dolomite lines vary with the logging contractor, neutron detection method and tool type.
 This is why it is important to correctly identify the logging contractor and the proper neutron curve name during import.